Muncie man arrested for possessing destructive devices

 The Delaware County Sheriff’s Office Bomb Squad responded, along with federal authorities.
 The devices were rendered safe and transported off the scene to somewhere remote and safe.
 There was also a thorough search conducted on the home.

+During an interview at the police department, Rambert told officers he contructed the devices and described them as “makeshift anarchist’s cookbook grenades.”

+According to court documents, “Rambert stated that he made the devices to use for self defense and his goal was to kill someone before they were able to kill him.
+Rambert expressed that he believes he has several family members that are possibly trying to harm him.
+Rambert also stated that he constructed the devices as he did because he thought ‘shrapnel and bullets would have went everywhere’ if he ignited one.”

-After being interviewed by the Muncie Police Department, Giovanni Rambert was arrested on three counts of Possession of a Destructive Device, a Level 2 Felony, and transported to the Delaware County Jail.
-Rambert had claimed the devices were only meant to be used in self-defense for himself.
+After the interview, Rambert was arrested on three counts of felony possession of a destructive device and taken to the Delaware County Jail.

-Two other individuals, Martha Helton and Miles Radford, were also present, who had out-of-county warrants.
-They were also arrested.
+Two other individuals, Martha Helton and Miles Radford, were also present and were arrested on out-of-county warrants.